 Figs. 5-6: back at the Yifu Museum, two more views of the trio of skeletons.

-There are some plants extant today that could well have been browsed by a hungry ankylosaur.
+There are some plants extant today that could well have been, if not browsed, then perhaps trampled by a passing ankylosaur.
 An example are wetland plants of the genus Equisetum.
 These have been documented, e.g., in the lower Cretaceous of Gansu in northwest China (Sun et al., 2013).
 Today, in my backyard in southern Ontario, it is common to find the smooth scouring rush (Equisetum laevigatum) along the banks of streams or beside ponds and areas of restricted drainage that are more or less permanently waterlogged (Fig. 7).
 The preservation of Equisetum fossils in the lower Cretaceous Zhonggou Formation, in the Jiuquan basin of Gansu, highlights a freshwater environment of that time, probably a riverbank setting in a generally arid region (Sun et al., 2013).

 MUSEUM MOMENT #9